sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ## On known error:

 - Server catches it via domain.
-- Next action depends on you: retry? abort? etc.
+- Next action depends on you: retry? abort? rethrow? etc.

 Note: There is no catch-all action here: it really depends on your app and on what error you've got.
 Also, you can use contextual domains that catch errors